 website

-How to Get Rid of Fluid on the Knee
+How to Get Rid of Fluid on the Knee?

-How to Get Rid of Fluid on the Knee
+How to Get Rid of Fluid on the Knee?

 Causes of Knee Fluid Buildup

-• Injury: A sprain, strain, or direct contact with the knee can cause fluid collection as the body's natural response to inflammation.
+• Injury: The fluid accumulation can be attributed to sprains, pulls, or direct contact with the knee, which is the body's natural response to inflammation.

 Conservative Treatment Options